damartripamungkas/botdexdamar/README.md

 (SWAP) anti honeypot.
 (SWAP) auto takeprofit and cutlose on autotrade sell token.
 (SWAP) swap token with delay / timeout.
-(SWAP) spam buy before or after launch with targetBulk. this process using SCRIPT for process send bulk transaction with different blockNumber.
+(SWAP) spam buy before or after launch with targetBulk. this process using SCRIPT for process send bulk transaction with different transaction.
 (PRESALE) auto detect unlock presale.
-(PRESALE) spam tx before launch presale with targetBulk. this process using SCRIPT for process send bulk transaction with different blockNumber.
+(PRESALE) spam tx before launch presale with targetBulk. this process using SCRIPT for process send bulk transaction with different transaction.
 ```

 # features exploit